mozilla/ichnaea/docs/import_export.rst

 ``net``

-    For GSM, UMTS and LTE networks, this is the Mobile Network Code (MNC).
-For CDMA networks, this is the System Identification number (SID).
+    For GSM, UMTS and LTE networks, this is the mobile network code (MNC).
+For CDMA networks, this is the system identification number (SID).
 An integer, for example `4`, the MNC used by Vodaphone in the Netherlands.

 ``area``

-    For GSM and UMTS networks, this is the Location Area Code (LAC).
-For LTE networks, this is the Tracking Area Code (TAC).
-For CDMA networks, this is the Network Idenfitication number (NID).
+    For GSM and UMTS networks, this is the location area code (LAC).
+For LTE networks, this is the tracking area code (TAC).
+For CDMA networks, this is the network identification number (NID).
 An integer, for example `2035`.

 ``cell``

-    For GSM and LTE networks, this is the Cell ID (CID).
-For UMTS networks this is the UTRAN Cell ID / LCID, which is the concatenation of 2 or 4 bytes of Radio Network Controller (RNC) code and 4 bytes of Cell ID.
+    For GSM and LTE networks, this is the cell id or cell identity (CID).
+    For UMTS networks this is the UTRAN cell id, which is the concatenation of 2 bytes of radio network controller (RNC) code and 2 bytes of cell id.
-    For CDMA networks this is the Base station Identifier number (BID).
+    For CDMA networks this is the base station identifier (BID).
-    An integer, for example `32345`
+    An integer, for example `32345`.

 ``unit``

-    For UMTS networks, this is the Primary Scrambling Code (PSC).
-For LTE networks, this is the Physical Cell ID (PCI).
+    For UMTS networks, this is the primary scrambling code (PSC).
+For LTE networks, this is the physical cell id (PCI).
 For GSM and CDMA networks, this is empty.
 An integer, for example `312`.

 ``lon``